 4. Therapy vs Coaching

-Whereas therapy focuses on modifying thoughts, behaviour, feelings and sense of identity, coaching focuses on learning how to do certain things.
-Coaching usually doesn’t deal with emotions/feelings or past issues, but some coaches (me included) engage in more experimental approach which embraces this area to some extent, but to a lesser extent than therapy.
+Whereas therapy focuses on modifying thoughts, behaviour, feelings and sense of identity - coaching focuses on growth and development.
+Coaching usually doesn’t deal with emotions/feelings or past issues and it is not focused on fixing or healing anything (although healing might arise as an unintentional byproduct of coaching.
+Some coaches (me included) engage in a more experimental approach which embraces the area of feelings, emotions and past experiences to some extent, but to a lesser extent than therapy.

-Each form of coaching focuses on development specific set of skills necessary to achieve previously established goals.
-For example, someone might demonstrate all signs of lack of assertiveness which cause problems in many areas in their life, and thus, the goal will be to build the skill of assertiveness.
+Each form of coaching focuses on the development of the specific set of skills necessary for achieving previously established goals.
+For example, someone might demonstrate all signs of lack of assertiveness which cause problems in many areas in their life, and so, the goal of the coaching program will be to build the client's ability to be assertive.
 Someone else might struggle with feeling stuck - the goal would be to get this person out of the rut.

 Coaching usually isn’t really suitable for people with mental health problems, simply because we cannot teach a person to stop having a mental illness.
-There are, however, cases where breaking down mental health problems into manageable steps upon which goals can be established, can prove to be an effective way to cope with a mental health issue.
-However, in contrast to therapy, the goal will not be to cure a client, but simply to support them in discovering their own skills, goals and abilities.
+There are, however, cases where breaking down mental health problems into manageable steps can be translated into goals.
+It can prove to be an effective way to cope with a mental health issue.
+However, in contrast to therapy, the goal will not be to cure or heal a client, but simply to support them in discovering their own skills, goals and abilities.

 Choosing the right approach will depend on many factors, such as personality style, budget, type of a problem and what we try to achieve.
 For example, someone very introverted and introspective might strongly benefit from psychoanalysis, whereas such approach could seem like a waste of time for someone proactive, extraverted and prioritising the environment over introspection.
 The second person could most likely benefit from CBT, whereas CBT might seem too shallow or too intensive for someone who is introverted.
 It’s not a rule, however, and each person can benefit from all approaches, as long as they are committed and prepared to make long lasting changes.

 Money is an important aspect to consider as well.
-The prices vary across countries, so it’s difficult for me to estimate the actual cost of a session in e.g. the United States, but generally in the UK, regardless of the form of therapy, each session costs approximately the same.
-The difference is the length of a therapy.
+The prices vary across countries, so it’s difficult for me to estimate the actual cost of a session in different countries.
+In the UK, regardless of the form of therapy costs range between £40 and £100 per session.
+It is important to consider the length of the therapy.
 CBT usually doesn’t last longer than one year, whereas psychoanalysis might last 1 - 6 years, depends on the severity of a problem.
 Therefore, CBT has been widely accepted as a cost effect form of therapy due to its short duration.
 Many people might need only 3-6 months to get better.
-However, the same amount of people might often relapse into old behaviours after some time.
+However, the very same people might often relapse into old behaviours after some time.

-Psychoanalysis might also require bigger commitment - whereas in most therapists sessions are conducted once per week, psychoanalysis might require 2-3 sessions per week.
+Psychoanalysis might also require bigger commitment - most therapy sessions is conducted once per week, whereas psychoanalysis might require 2-3 sessions per week.
 So it is something to think about before committing to psychoanalysis.

 Regardless of the approach, each form of therapy provides us with an opportunity for self-discovery.
-It opens the doors into our mind and deepest emotions.
-Many people consider the therapy for those who are weak or possess some mental illness, but a desire to change is universal.
-Some people choose to change on their own, other prefer to get help - and since when reaching out for help is shameful or demonstrates a weakness?
+It opens the door into forgotten parts of our mind and deepest emotions.
+Some people consider the therapy being only for those who are weak or possess some mental illness - but a desire to change is universal and there is nothing shameful in wanting heal ourselves.
+Some people choose to change on their own, other prefer to get help - since when reaching out for help is shameful or demonstrates a weakness?